-For more information on writing individual migration scripts refer to Alembic.
+For information on how this tool works, refer to this blog post.
+For more information on writing migration scripts in general refer to the Alembic documentation.

 5.12 Identity entity ID management for domain-specific backends

 Keystone supports the option of having domain-specific backends for the identity driver (i.e. for user and group storage), allowing, for example, a different LDAP server for each domain.
 To ensure that Keystone can determine to which backend it should route an API call, starting with Juno, the identity manager will, provided that domain-specific backends are enabled, build on-the-fly a persistent mapping table between Keystone Public IDs that are presented to the API and the domain that holds the entity, along with whatever local ID is understood by the driver.
 This hides, for instance, the LDAP specifics of whatever ID is being used.